 Long before the Huns, or the Mongols, or the Aryans, a different people ruled the Eurasian plains.
 Meet the Andronovo people — inventors of thunderbolt-hurling sky gods.

 Imagine, if you can, a time long before Asia’s vast interior was crossed by railroads or telephone lines.
 Thousands of years before anyone dreamed of the Silk Route; before there were friendly roads and caravansaries to welcome travelers from across the desert.

-It is 1900 BCE, or thereabouts.
+Our tale is set in 1900 BCE — or thereabouts.
 Far to the west, the Sumerians are experiencing their Renaissance, Egypt has entered its Middle Kingdom era, and Babylon is about to rise to power for the first time.

 But here in Central Asia, there is only the limitless grassland of the open steppe.

 Picture yourself in a camp of animal-hide tents, surrounded on every side by a sea of open grassland and rolling hills, broken at distant intervals by small groves of trees swaying in the wind.
 Your only companions are the tight-knit group of people you’ve known all your life, and the herds of sheep, goats and cattle that accompany you in your migrations across the plains.